🔥 Today Only: Save 30% on Premium — Offer Ends Soon! - Upgrade Now!

 Other Topics:

-The chart below gives information about how families in one country spent their weekly income in 1968 and 2018.
+The chart shows students' monthly expenditure in percentage over a three-year period in the United Kingdom.
 Summarise the information by selecting and reporting the main features, and make comparisons where relevant.

 See All